JWiseman-git/DE-Tech-Interview/README.md

 ```

 ## Tests
+- The same python file within Foundation Tables>Setup can be used to create the Semantic database.

+## Tests

 - Unit tests for the staging scripts can be found within Tests in the ETL folder.
 - Each unit test points to a specific element of the load process and should be called during: development stages, during CICD usage or before merging changes into the main branch.